lapets/uxadt/README.md

   The JavaScript version of the library, ready for packaging and publication.

   - `/JavaScript/release.sh`
-  Release script for building package and publishing it on npmjs (`https://www.npmjs.org/`).
+  Release script for building package and publishing it on [npmjs.org](https://www.npmjs.org/).

   - `/JavaScript/lib/uxadt.js`
   The source of the JavaScript version of the library.